 - It’s hot and dry out here.
 Even when the weather is relatively cool in the winter (it can snow here), it is very dry.
 Make sure you prepare yourself by bringing a large water bottle or a hydration pack.

 - Sun Protection.
 We wear sunscreen and hats when we hike typically, and out here on this trail you are exposed for most of the hike.

 - Trail Map.
 Ahead of your hike you’ll likely want to have a local trail map.
 There is a trail map at the beginning of the hike (which you can take a photo of).
-There is also the Cathedral Rock Trail Map from the Coconino National Forest website.
 Finally, and the one that we recommend, is to grab a copy of the Sedona area hiking map from National Geographic.
 It’s highly detailed, tear resistant and has great information about the area.

 - Many hikes in the Sedona area require only sneakers (or in some cases water shoes).
 Some can even be done in flip-flops.
 Not this hike.
 For the Cathedral Rock Trail, we recommend wearing boots, or at least sturdy hiking shoes.
 Either way, you’ll want something with good grip to handle the steepness of the trail and the relatively smooth rockface.
 You also may even want something with ankle support, particularly when going down.